 - Go to Bible Study Tools.

-- You will notice that some words are highlighted in blue.
-Click on these words to get the Hebrew/Greek information.
+- Click on the words highlighted in blue to get the Hebrew/Greek information.

 Do You Have Questions About the Biblical Feasts?